Open Science Data Federation

 The Open Science Data Federation (OSDF) enables users and institutions to make datasets available to compute jobs running in distributed high-throughput computing (dHTC) environments such as the Open Science Pool (OSPool).
-Compute jobs submitted from an HTCondor access point (e.g. OSG Connect) can access data stored in data origins, with HTCondor managing data transfer via the OSDF’s global namespace and data caches.
+Compute jobs submitted from an HTCondor access point (e.g. an OSG-Operated Access Point) can access data stored in data origins, with HTCondor managing data transfer via the OSDF’s global namespace and data caches.

 By providing the distributed data access layer via these data caches, jobs running in the OSPool (or any other resource pool) can reduce wide-area network consumption, load on the data origins, and latency of data access.

 Example OSDF Use Cases